Skip to content

 1 Context Everyone System and its relationships with external systems/users

-2 Container Technical High-level technology decisions and data flow
+2 Container Technical Microservice topology and data flow

-3 Component Developers Internal structure of a single container
+3 Component Developers Internal structure of each service

-4 Code Developers Domain models, DTOs, state machines, and sequences
+4 Code Developers Domain models, DTOs, event payloads, state machines

 Diagram Details